10 Beaches Near Norwich For a Day Out

 Approximate Driving Time: 55 minutes

-During the peak season, from May to September, the beach is meticulously monitored by two teams of RNLI Lifeguards stationed on the East and West promenade, ensuring a safe and enjoyable experience for all.
-For dog owners, a designated dog-free zone is clearly marked on the Beach Information Board at the entrance, but dogs can be walked on the promenade while kept on a lead.
+During the summer (May to September), the beach is looked after by two teams of RNLI lifeguards, based on the East and West promenade, to help keep everyone safe.
+If you’re bringing your dog, there is a dog-free zone during the peak season (check the Beach Information Board at the entrance) but you can still walk them on the promenade if they’re on a lead.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.